Tianwei Ni 倪天炜

 Tianwei Ni, Allen Nie, Sapana Chaudhary, Yao Liu, Huzefa Rangwala, Rasool Fakoor

 Inference-time search improves reasoning in LLMs but is expensive at deployment.
-We propose unlikelihood fine-tuning (UFT), which trains LLMs to follow correct reasoning paths and forget wrong ones from various reasoning algorithms, while enabling fast inference.
+We offline fine-tune LLMs to follow correct reasoning paths and forget wrong ones collected from various reasoning algorithms, while enabling fast inference.

 Do Transformer World Models Give Better Policy Gradients?